 We used the PPMXL Catalog of Positions and Proper Motions on the ICRS (Cat.
 I/317) as our reference catalog.
 PPMXL gives the mean positions and proper motions on the ICRS system, determined by combining USNO-B1.0 (Cat.
 I/284) and 2MASS (Cat.
 II/246) astrometry.
 It aims to be completed from the brightest stars down to about V ≈ 20 all sky.
 The mean errors of positions at epoch 2000.0 are 80–120 mas, if 2MASS astrometry has been used, 150–300 mas else.
 Every star position in this catalog fitting in the CoRoT-eyes has been attributed a unique CoRoT identifier.

 We store in our base the value of B, V, R, I, J, H and K bands taken from PPMXL.
 PPMXL retains photometric information form USNO-B1(B, R, I), from PPMX (Cat I/312) (B, V, R) and from 2MASS (J, H, K).
 In Exodat, the J, H, K bands then always comes from 2MASS and are the near-infrared bands centred at 1.25 μm, 1.65 μm and 2.17 μm respectively.
 The V magnitude is always taken from the PPMX and is the Johnson V magnitude.
 The I band is always taken from USNO- B1 and is optical I band between 750 and 1000 nm.
 For the B and R magnitude, they are taken form PPMX when available (for the brightest stars), and are then the Johnson B magnitude and the calculated Ru (UCAC) magnitude.
 When PPMX magnitudes are not available, they are taken from The USNO-B1, which is a two-epoch catalog.
 There are discrepancies in the magnitude system from field to field and from early to late epoch.
 Magnitudes from USNO-B should be used with care, photometric calibration may be severely off for some plates.
 This the main reason why we give several others catalog references for each star, so that a more accurate photometry can be found when available.
+To average the epoch discrepancies, we give the mean magnitude value of the 2 epochs when available, and we give the dispersion as a rough estimation of the error.
 The way that the B and R magnitude are obtained is stored in the column labeled “mag_b_ori” and “mag_r_ori”.
 The explanation of the values of this fields are given in detail [here].

 During the preparation phase of the mission, a large program of multicolour broadband photometric observations was initiated to obtain reliable and uniform photometry down to the 20th magnitude in the CoRoT eyes.
 The observations started in June 2002 and were performed with the Wide Field Camera (WFC) at the 2.5m Isaac Newton Telescope (INT) at Roque Muchachos Observatory on La Palma.
 However, the total surface covered by the eyes is larger than 600 deg^2, the observations had to be limited to preselected areas.
 The corot-ids of the stars observed during this campaign systematically begin by the number 1, and are constituting the OBSCAT catalog.
 The filters used are Harris B and V filters,and Sloan-Gunn r' and i' ones.
 Photometry was also obtained with an RGO U filter, but over smaller areas only, due to long exposures being needed for comparable depth.
 A total of 6187 WFC images was obtained during 23 nights of observations over the course of the whole program.
 The primary data reduction and stellar photometry were performed using the CASU pipeline developed at Cambridge University [Irwin and Lewis, 2001].
 All the individual images, once fully reduced, are archived in Exodat.
 They can be retrieved on demand (see the [Contacts] page).The completeness of the resultant catalog is about 18 in the r′ and V filters.